 That way, the next time I make a recipe, I remember any changes I made the first time.

 You can even do this on Pinterest.
 Create a Tried and True Recipes board that's filled with recipes you've tried.
 Then, edit the pin descriptions with your recipe notes.

 A yummy meal from Plated!

-If you really want to expand your skills and learn new techniques, I highly recommend trying a meal delivery service, like Plated.
+If you really want to expand your skills and learn new techniques, I highly recommend trying a meal delivery service, like Blue Apron or HelloFresh.

 These services deliver everything you need to create a delish meal, including the recipe and all of the ingredients.
-It’s a really fun way to try new recipes and flavor combinations, and it’s also a great way to learn new cooking techniques.
+It's a really fun way to break out of a rut and try new recipes and flavor combinations.
+You may even learn some new cooking techniques.

 Here are a few other posts you may enjoy: